Billing – Frequently Asked Questions

 Bills from Pathology Reference Laboratory are generally for outpatient laboratory testing (such as biopsies and pap tests) performed at your physician’s office or a surgery center.

-Will Pathology Reference Laboratory file my insurance for me?
+Will Pathology Reference Laboratory/Pathology Associates of San Antonio file my insurance for me?

 Absolutely!
-Most physician offices and surgery centers provide a copy of your insurance or billing information with the specimen when it is sent for testing.
-Rarely, the information is missing, inaccurate, or incomplete.
+Most physician offices, surgery centers and hospitals provide a copy of your insurance or billing information with the specimen when it is sent for testing.
+It is important to be sure you update your clinician or facility with your most current insurance information at the time of service.

-If you receive a bill or statement asking for insurance information or any additional information, please call the Billing Department at Pathology Reference Laboratory at 210-892-3700 or 866-231-8058 (Option 2 for Billing).
+If you receive a bill or statement asking for insurance information or any additional information, please call the Billing Department at Pathology Reference Laboratory at 210-249-2800 or 866-603-0555 or you can complete the form under “Forms” tab to update your insurance online.
 Please have your insurance card with you when you contact us.

 Yes, as long as we have your secondary insurance information.
 Please contact our billing department if you need to provide this information.

-Will my insurance company pay for my laboratory tests?
+Will my insurance company pay for my laboratory and/or pathology tests?

 We accept and are in network with most insurance companies; however, every individual’s plan is different.
-Prior to any medical services you should call your insurance company to see what your policy will cover and who is a provider for your particular policy.
+Prior to any medical services you should contact your insurance company to see what your policy will cover and/or contact the facility to ensure all physicians involved in your care are covered.

 I paid my co-pay at the physician’s office.
 Why am I getting a bill from Pathology Reference Laboratory?